ibm-cloud-docs/power-iaas/vpn-connections.md

      -	In PER workspace through TGW
      -	In non-PER workspace through Cloud connection.

 It is recommended that you create a direct cloud connection between the VPC and the {{site.data.keyword.powerSys_notm}}.
 Adding in the Transit Gateway is viable, but it incurs extra charges.
-The cloud connection set-up is not required in a PER-enabled workspace.
+The cloud connection setup is not required in a PER-enabled workspace.
 {: note}

 ### Architecture diagram